ec1oud/evproduction.org/wiki/They_are_too_slow,_I_don't_want_a_golf_cart.md

 one has 8 batteries, each providing 6 volts, for a total of 48 volts (since they are wired in series).
 For a freeway-going car, of course you need more than that.
-Something between 96 and 144 volts is reasonable, if you still plan to use ordinary flooded lead-acid golf cart batteries (they are still the most cost effective, if a tad old-fashioned these days) and plan to use a DC motor.
+Something between 96 and 144 volts is reasonable, if you plan to use lead-acid batteries and a DC motor.
 If you want to invest in an AC motor and a 3-phase inverter with which to drive it, then you need several hundred volts, and typically you will be using a larger quantity of smaller batteries in that case (and will be spending quite a bit more money too).

 Unfortunately there is a legal classification for slow electric cars, called the "Neighborhood Electric Vehicle" (NEV), and since these cars